 Conclusion

 BHL Member Institutions will refine and rank suggestions arising from the conference as a key step in preparing a revised work plan for the next three to five years.
-As a first step in the process, subsequent to the Life and Literature conference, a matrix of technical development has been drafted for review by BHL stakeholders.
+Subsequent to the Life and Literature conference, a matrix of technical development was drafted for review by BHL stakeholders s a first step in the process,.